SPARK Facilitator Portal

 How to Use the Curriculum

-• Each lesson is approximately 3 hours long.
+• The youth-focused modules each have 2-3 lesson plans, and each lesson is approximately 3 hours long.

 • Pay attention to setting the stage before doing an activity.